WebAssembly/binaryen/README.md

 (import "binaryen-intrinsics" "foo" (func $foo))
 ```

-.
-Implementing them
-that way allows them to be read and written by other tools, and avoid
+Implementing them that way allows them to be read and written by other tools,
-confusing errors on a binary format error that could happen if we had a
+and it avoids confusing errors on a binary format error that could happen in
-custom binary format representation for them.
+those tools if we had a custom binary format extension.

 An intrinsic method may be optimized away by the optimizer.
 If it is not, it
 must be **lowered** before shipping the wasm, as otherwise it will look like a